-Some people worry and get nervous to try this in case they're disconnected.
-Martin's easy 'get out of jail free' card on this is the phrase: "Hold on, I'll call you back on that.
+Some people are nervous to try this in case they're disconnected.
+Martin's easy 'get out of jail free' card is the phrase: "Hold on, I'll call you back.
 I'd like to check with my wife/husband/dog/Aunt Fanny first."

 If you've had issues with BT in the past – slow broadband, long customer call waiting times – then politely tell the salesperson when you haggle.
 They should want to try to make it up to you.